Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Can you turn a VPN on and off easily?

 Most apps come with simple on/off controls.
-They are built to be accessible even to beginner users that have never used such tools before.
+They are built to be accessible even to beginner users who have never used such tools before.

 Reputable apps let you connect in just a few clicks by simply clicking a button in the main window of the user interface.